ahmetssaglam/Find-and-Replace/README.md

 # Find-and-Replace
-Find-and-Replace implementation with Boyer-Moore Horspool Algorithm
+Find and Replace implementation with Boyer-Moore Horspool Algorithm